Getting started in diaspora*

-Unlike most social networking sites, which have a central hub of computers which store everyone’s data, we can’t give you one specific link and say: sign up here. diaspora* is different from those networks in that it is decentralized, with many different points of access.
-Before getting started, you’ll have to decide which diaspora* provider you want to sign up to.
-We call these providers “pods.”
+Unlike most social networking sites, which have a central hub of computers which store everyone’s data, we can’t give you one specific link and say: “Sign up here.” diaspora* is different from those networks in that it is decentralized, with many different points of access.
+Before getting started, you’ll have to decide which of these points, or nodes, you want to use to access the diaspora* network.
+We call these nodes “pods.”

 The word “diaspora” refers to the dispersal of seeds (or people) over a wide area.
 That’s why our motif is the dandelion, and the asterisk in our name represents a fluffy dandelion seed.
 We refer to individual accounts on diaspora* as “seeds,” and the servers in which those accounts are collected as “pods.”
 You’ll get used to it soon!

 To help you choose which pod is best for you, have a look at our guide to choosing a pod to help you.

 You might have received an invitation to join diaspora* from someone you know.
 If so, this contains a link to the diaspora* pod on which the person who invited you is registered.
 If you want to join to the same pod as them, you can simply follow the link in the mail.
 However, you don’t have to be on the same pod as your friend to communicate with them.
 You can choose any pod you want as your home and talk to people throughout diaspora*.

 You will always sign in to diaspora* on the same pod with which you first registered.
 From your pod you can connect to the whole network and your experience of diaspora* should be more or less the same no matter which pod you are connecting from.
 You will not be able to sign in to another pod, but there is no need for you to do this anyway.

 Once you have chosen a pod, find the Sign up link.
 It should be right there on the home page of the pod.
 If there is no “sign up” link, it might be that this particular pod is not currently accepting new registrations.
 You can check this by visiting the pod’s statistics page (add